-A decent work-life balance gives you greater control over your schedule, freeing up parts of your day to spend on exercise, meditation, and meal planning.
-With less time spent working late, more energy, and fewer work-related distractions in the evenings, you can cook at home more often rather than relying on last-minute takeout meals.
+A decent work-life balance gives you greater control over your schedule, freeing up parts of your day to spend on exercise, meditation and meal planning.
+With less time spent working late, more energy and fewer work-related distractions in the evenings, you can cook at home more often rather than relying on last-minute takeaway meals.

 Improved home life

 By untangling your work and home lives, you can give both sides the attention they deserve.
-Time spent with friends and family is improved when you’re less stressed and more energized.
-By keeping regular hours and observing a mental boundary between your office and the rest of the world, you can create time and space to spend with loved ones, work on personal projects, and tackle chores around the house.
+Time spent with friends and family is improved when you’re less stressed and more energised.
+By keeping regular hours and observing a mental boundary between your office and the rest of the world, you can create time and space to spend with loved ones, work on personal projects and tackle tasks around the house.

 How you can separate home and work